 What Is the Primary Difference between a Flash Loan and a Traditional Margin Loan?

-A flash loan is an uncollateralized loan that must be borrowed and repaid within the same atomic transaction.
-There is no risk to the lender because the transaction reverts if repayment fails.
+A flash loan is an uncollateralized loan that must be borrowed and repaid within the same blockchain transaction.
+If the repayment is not completed by the end of the transaction, the entire transaction is reverted, meaning the funds were never truly lent, making it a risk-free loan for the lender.

 What Is a “Flash Loan” and How Does It Leverage DeFi Composability?